ukwa/ukwa-services/ingest/w3act/README.md

 ## Monitoring

-The monitoring framework should check that W3ACT is up.
+The monitoring framework should:

+- Check that W3ACT is up.

 TBC:

-- Check results of database back task?
+- Check results of database backup task?
 - Check results of service validation task?